ucsb-cs148/f21/_lectures/lect00.md

 For the top-rated submitted project ideas, we will follow this protocol:

-* Instructor read the project idea
+* Instructor reads the project idea
-* Asked if the submitter of that project idea wanted to claim it, and try to form a team around that idea.
+* Asks if the submitter of that project idea wants to claim it, and try to form a team around that idea.

 ## IF the submitter identifies themselves, try to let the form a team

 * Instructor asks if the submitter wants to form a project team around the idea
    * If no, proceed to "If a team not formed by original submitter"
-* Instructor asks if the submitter can coordinate with the team in the Fri 1pm Section.
-If not, we will attempt to accommodate a second Lab Section that may work better with other time zones.
+* Instructor asks if the submitter can coordinate with the team in **their** Discussion Section (Fri 11am or Fri noon).
 * Instructor asks which students that can make that Section are interested in that project.
+* We will announce a URL to a Google Spreadsheet in which team members can self-enter.

 If there are exactly 4, 5 or 6 hands (including the submitter), those students immediately form a team.
 * We create a Slack channel for that team.